 Ceramic Seating Chart by vendor Fielding Milligan

-While it might feel easier just to forget a seating chart all together (we know the feeling), but a seating chart puts your guests at ease and eliminates the awkwardness of walking around trying to find the last two seats in the room!
+While it might feel easier just to forget a seating chart all together (we know the feeling), a seating chart puts your guests at ease and eliminates the awkwardness of walking around trying to find the last two seats in the room!
 You can also control any unwanted drama by ensuring character clashes are separated and the mood remains celebratory at all times.
 So sit down with your partner (or trusted advisor) and begin what can (actually) be a fun night of planning.

 You will need:

 - Names of guests individually cut out

 Firstly, seating charts can be a beautiful focal point of your day.
 If you haven't already, get excited by fabric signs, flower-decorated easels, or something really unique like the ceramic chart pictured above by vendor Fielding Milligan.
 The options are endless!